dougbutner/coder-hurdle/README.md

 ### Your Task
 Create and deploy an IPFS app that allows users to login and send a transaction on the WAX block chain.
 The application should have a dark-theme UI.
 There should be a landing page with a login, and a logged-in page that displays empty field and a button.
 The user should be able to input a WAX address in the field, and clock the button which creates a signing request for a eosio.token::transfer action with the `from` as the logged in account and the `to` as the account typed in.
 Please use [WAX testnet](https://testnet.waxblock.io/).

+> You can use a solution like [Fleek](https://docs.fleek.co/) to deploy to IPFS.
+We will also accept submissions that are the un-deployed react app including the build.

 ### Required Tech
 - React
 - Waxjs